-We will once again have our Scoop Shack in operation plus concession will be running in the main Lodge.
-Picnic tables will be available to reserve at the Aerial Park and for anytime use at the hill.
+We will once again have our Scoop Shack in operation plus NEW for 2021 is Geoscapes Events!
+Geoscapes presents Tito's Patio and The Botanical Garden patio options with licensed service running in front of the main Lodge.
+Check out all the menus here.
 This is all contingent on current limits for gatherings outside by AHS.

 How does the chaperoning work?
 What else do I need to know about supervising my kids?

 If your children/grandchildren are over 140cm (55in), they do not need to be accompanied on the tower.
 If, however, any of them are under 140cm, they need to be accompanied by someone who is at least 14 years-old and over 140cm.
 This individual will need to stay with the shorter child(ren) for the duration of the climb.